 Angle = Arc length ⁄ Radius Angle = Circumference ⁄ Radius Angle = 2πr ⁄ r Angle = 2πThis is why the full angle in radians is 2π radians.

 Important Angles in Radians

-A straight angle is a half of a full angle.
+π is a straight angle, a half of a rotation.